-A mom of two boys, ages 5 and 13 months, Mary and her family enjoy taking advantage of everything Coronado (and California) has to offer - great shopping and dining, running, outdoor adventure, parks and of course, the perfect weather.
+A mom of two young boys, Mary and her family enjoy taking advantage of everything Coronado (and California) has to offer - great shopping and dining, running, outdoor adventure, parks and of course, the perfect weather.

 Siobhan Bailie, Staff Writer, Coronado Local